Roda (formation): Engolo circle

-Within the Bantu culture, the circle carries profound symbolism.
+Within the Bantu culture, in modern-day Angola, the circle carries profound symbolism.
 Village dwellings are frequently arranged in circular formations, and communal meals are enjoyed while seated in a circle.
 Dancing in a circle holds significance, representing protection and strength, symbolizing the bond with the spirit world, life, and the divine.

 The practice of engolo, as documented by Neves e Sousa in the 1950s, involves a circle of singing participants and potential combatants.
 Sometimes, this circle is overseen by a kimbanda, a ritual specialist.
 The game starts with clapping and call-and-response songs, some of them featuring humming instead of lyrics.
 A practitioner enters the circle, dancing and shouting, and when another participant joins, they engage in a dance-off, assessing each other's skills.
 This interaction incorporates kicks and sweeps, with defenders using dodges and blending techniques to counterattack smoothly.
 This cycle continues until one participant concedes defeat, feels the match is complete, or the kimbanda overseeing the match calls for its conclusion.

 In engolo games documented in the 2010s, players often initiate the engolo circle by challenging others.
 In such cases, they enthusiastically leap into the circle, showcasing agile movements and occasional shouts while awaiting someone to join and engage in the play.
 They can also select a specific individual to join them by using kicks or simulated kicks.

+Samba Circle

+There are two main types of samba known as being performed in a roda: the samba de roda, from Recôncavo Baiano, and the roda de samba, from Rio de Janeiro.
+There are a few differences in those two styles, a consequence of the different ways samba developed in those two places.
+The most significant one is the nomenclature used for the people who perform samba, known as sambistas in Rio de Janeiro and called sambadeiros and sambadeiras in Recôncavo Baiano.
+Academics often use these different nomenclatures as a way for the readers to identify which samba they are talking about.
+There is also a subgenre of samba performed in the roda formation, the pagode.

+When samba is performed in a roda, it is intrinsically connected to the desire of the samba dancers and musicians to express their pride in their own cultural traditions, usually related to African roots, and benefit emotionally, physically, and spiritually from the practice of a roda.

+Samba de Roda - Recôncavo Baiano

+Recôncavo Baiano is known as a place that unites all cultures of enslaved African people.
+Due to the transatlantic slave trade, people from different nations of Africa came to Brazil in the same time period, bringing with them diverse cultural practices from their regions.
+It was in Recôncavo Baiano that these practices were recreated, and culture was shared among enslaved people.
+The samba de roda from Recôncavo Baiano was originally proclaimed as UNESCO Intangible Cultural Heritage in November 2005.
+In 2008, samba de roda was officially inscribed on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.